IntersectMBO/plutus/README.md

 the source code in comments, in an attempt to provide a semi-literate documentation of the code.

+The implementation is split into the implementation of the Core language, which is primarily the domain of evaluation, and the use-facing Plutus proper, which is primarily the domain of useful syntax and types.
+The elaboration modules handle the translation of Plutus into the Core language, as well as providing, while the interface modules handle interaction with the world beyond Plutus (including a REPL and the integration tools for blockchain use).

 ## Running the demo file

 Load `Elaboration.REPL` into your GHCi session or whatever other tool you're